HERA-Team/hera-images/README.md

 ```
 DEMO_VOLUME=/b/hera-samples/digilab_pot0 # will likely vary
 sudo docker run -d --name librarian \
-  -e HERA_LIBDB_PASSWORD=$HERA_LIBDB_PASSWORD \
+  -e HERA_DB_PASSWORD=$HERA_DB_PASSWORD \
-  --link libdb:libdb \
+  --link db:db \
   --link rsync0:rsync0 \
-  -v $DEMO_VOLUME:/hera/localstore \
+  -v $DEMO_VOLUME:/hera/localstore/data \
   -p 21106:80 \
   hera-test-librarian:dev
 ```

-Now we need to load our sample data into the Librarian database.
-The easiest way to do this is by using a temporary client image that has access to the full software stack:
+Now we need to load our sample data into the Librarian.
+The easiest way to do this is by using a temporary client image that has access to the full software
+stack:

 ```
 sudo docker run --rm \